 - The Arboretum has acquired trees and other plants from around the world for study, display, research, and propagation.
 Unlike indoor museums, our collections are out in the open.
 It is important that our members and visitors respect our living specimens.

 The Arboretum can be enjoyed any time of the year if you dress for the season and for walking.

 All nine miles of roads are paved, and most walking trails are wood-chipped.
 Wear walking shoes appropriate to the season.
 If it is raining or has recently rained and you want to walk on trails, wear water-repellent shoes or boots.

 If it is cold, or the weather is changeable, layer your clothing so you can add or remove layers to maintain your comfort level.
-In the summer, be prepared for mosquitoes in the early morning and at dusk; wear long sleeves and slacks or use insect repellent.
+In the summer, be prepared for mosquitoes and other insects; wear long sleeves and slacks or use insect repellent.
 Sun hats and sunscreen are also recommended if you will be in the sun.

 Play clothes are highly recommended—children are likely to get wet and possibly dirty.
 Bathing suits are prohibited.
 We suggest that you bring an extra set of clothes in case your children need to change.
 Sandals or aqua shoes are recommended for the Secret Stream and Wonder Pond—they offer more protection than bare feet.
 Severe weather may result in closing the Children's Garden and Maze Garden.
 Call Visitor Services at 630-968-0074 after 9 a.m. for weather information.